 The wonderful thing about our left brain is that it helps us to know the world around us by analysing, categorising and labeling that which we encounter.
 Its has an important role in helping us to maintain a consistent and stable world.

 This wonderful exercise can be as long or as short as you like and is great way to take a pause in this helter skelter world we live and work in.
-The picture at the bottom is one of my doodles I did with a biro.
+The picture above is one of my doodles I did with a biro.

 When working with art in coaching, I find that most of the images created by coachees are abstract pieces of work where the colour, textures, mediums and marks made become the language that allows the hidden to come through.